CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Proposed Algorithm

 \algno has the same iteration complexity as \algn{GD}, with rate $\rho^\sharp\eqdef \max(1-\gamma\mu,\gamma L-1)^2$, as long as $p$ and $s$ are large enough to have

-This is remarkable: compression during aggregation with $p<1$ and $s<n$ does not harm convergence at all, until some threshold.
+This is remarkable: compression during aggregation with $p<1$ and $s<n$ does not harm convergence at all, up to a certain threshold.
 This is in contrast with other algorithms with CC, like \algn{DIANA}, where even a small amount of compression worsens the worst-case complexity.

-For any $s\geq 2$, $p\in (0,1]$, $\gamma =\Theta(\frac{1}{L})$, and fixed $\eta \in (0,1]$, the asymptotic iteration complexity of \algno to reach $\epsilon$-accuracy, i.e. $\Exp{\Psi^{t}}\leq \epsilon$, is
+For any $s\geq 2$, $p\in (0,1]$, $\gamma \propto \frac{1}{L}$, and fixed $\eta \in (0,1]$, the asymptotic iteration complexity of \algno to reach $\epsilon$-accuracy, i.e. $\Exp{\Psi^{t}}\leq \epsilon$, is

 Thus, by choosing

 or more generally

 the iteration complexity becomes